vladpuz/eslint-config-vladpuz/README.md

 export default vladpuz()
 ```

-If you want to use Prettier for formatting files that don't contain source code
+If you want to use Prettier for formatting other file types (json, md, html,
-(json, md, html, ...), disable Prettier for JavaScript and TypeScript files.
-For
+css, ...), disable Prettier for JavaScript and TypeScript files.
+For this,
-this, create a file `.prettierignore`:
+create a file `.prettierignore`:

 ```ignore
 # javascript